khanhcodes/speech-to-text/README.md

 ### What I learned
 * Use Python and the Flask framework to build a back-end for web application
 * Implement Google's Speech Recognition API to analyse and transcribe the audio file
+* Use Jinja template engine to render HTML and CSS codes that will display in the user's browser
 * Deploy Flask application on Heroku

 ### Final product